datatrail-jhu/05_R/manuscript/00_what_is_R.md

 ### Introduction to R

-While you completed a project with Leanpub data using rstudio.cloud in the intro course to this series, there wasn't a ton of detail about what R, RStudio, and rstudio.cloud actually are in those lessons.
+While you completed a project with Leanpub data using [RStudio Cloud](rstudio.cloud) in the intro course to this series, there wasn't a ton of detail about what R, RStudio, and RStudio Cloud actually are in those lessons.
 We'll discuss a few more details about R here in this introductory lesson and then will get into more and more detail about using R throughout this course.

 ### R